-The financial liabilities of the Association is comprised of trade payables.
+The financial liabilities of the Association comprise trade payables.

 (f) Cash and cash equivalents

 Cash and cash equivalents comprises cash on hand, demand deposits and short-term investments which are readily convertible to known amounts of cash and which are subject to an insignificant risk of change in value.